erikfredner/cv/cv.md

 Stanford University Department of English Excellence in Teaching Award \hfill 2017

 ## Teaching

+Empirical and Scientific Engagement 1520: From Language to Data \hfill 2022-2023 \
+University of Virginia

 Engaging Aesthetics 1510: Punching Up: US Satire \hfill 2022-2023 \
 University of Virginia